Tsunderarislime/atsui-yo/README.md

 ---

 ## Overview
 This is a Discord bot that sends messages daily.
 It sends out the weather (temp high, low, mean, sunny, rainy, etc.) for the day.
 If the temperature exceeds a threshold, the bot will also post an audio clip that will get more distorted as the temperature further exceeds the threshold.
+Set these parameters in the config file, then start the bot.

 **This bot is developed purely for fun, as there are probably other Discord bots out there that can post weather data just fine.**